zodb/relstorage/docs/postgresql/install.rst

 .. tip:: See :doc:`../install` for the easiest way to get the best
          drivers.

-On CPython2, install psycopg2 2.8+. pg8000 is also tested to work.

 For CPython3, install psycopg2. pg8000 is also tested to work.

 On PyPy, install psycopg2cffi 2.8+ (PyPy will generally work with psycopg2 but it will be *much* slower; in contrast, pg8000 performs